Ex-Hong Kong lawmaker says some bank accounts unfrozen, no longer trusts HSBC

 “Due to complete distrust of HSBC in Hong Kong, my family has immediately transferred their savings to some safe places,” Hui said on his Facebook page.

-Hui, who was one of several opposition lawmakers who quit the Legislative Council last month in protest at the dismissal of four colleagues in what they called another push by Beijing to suppress democracy in the city, urged Hong Kong and international financial regulators to investigate his case.
+Hui, who quit the Legislative Council last month in protest at the dismissal of four colleagues in what they called another push by Beijing to suppress democracy in the city, urged Hong Kong and international financial regulators to investigate his case.

-The veteran activist had told Reuters via social media on Sunday that bank accounts belonging to him, his wife and his parents at Bank of China Hong Kong , HSBC 0005.HK and Hang Seng Bank were frozen.
+The veteran activist had told Reuters via social media on Sunday that bank accounts belonging to him, his wife and his parents at Bank of China Hong Kong, HSBC and Hang Seng Bank were frozen.
 He gave no further details.

+A Hang Seng Bank spokesman said it did not comment on the details of individual accounts.
+Bank of China did not immediately respond to requests for comment.

 HSBC has found itself caught in the cross-hairs of pro-democracy protests in the former British colony, its biggest market, with its branches vandalised during some rallies.